lukegriffith/JekyllBlog_Config/_posts/2016-16-27-DSC-Inheritance.md

 So the above inheritedResource Set method that DSC executes would first hit the Base Set method, execute the central logic defined in this resource, then pass it through to the overridden xSet method and execute the individual resource logic.

-This method alone, can cut down a lot of repetetive code if you need to engage a logger, or send notifications to a monitoring tool that a configuration has started converging this is where you would want to do it and it would stop you from littering your individual resources with the exact same code.
-This approach makes your implementation neater, reduces code reusage but also allows you to have a central place to change the workflow if required.
+This method alone, can cut down a lot of repetitive code if you need to engage a logger, or send notifications to a monitoring tool that a configuration has started converging this is where you would want to do it and it would stop you from littering your individual resources with the exact same code.
+This approach makes your implementation neater, reduces code re-usage but also allows you to have a central place to change the workflow if required.

 # General Methods

 The second benefit to this, is the ability to have shared methods defined on the base class that can be used across all resources.
 Take for example a method called $this.WriteLog().

-Potentially WriteLog() might send a line to a log file on disk, or send an SNMP trap to an external monitor - the implementation of this code when defined on the base resource is only made once and can be used across all resoures that utilize the Base class, and similar to the shared Set method, you have a central place to change this - incase a new monitoring system has been brought into production it reduces the need to change code to a single point in the base class.
+Potentially WriteLog() might send a line to a log file on disk, or send an SNMP trap to an external monitor - the implementation of this code when defined on the base resource is only made once and can be used across all resources that utilize the Base class, and similar to the shared Set method, you have a central place to change this - in case a new monitoring system has been brought into production it reduces the need to change code to a single point in the base class.

 The actual implementation of the base class for this project can be found [here](https://github.com/lukemgriffith/DSCInheritance/blob/master/Modules/Base/Base.psm1) and you can see I've already defined a number of default methods.
 Ideally I will look to expand this to include a number of useful methods that can be used across the board for all resources so things like Logging and checking restart times can be moved to this.